tpokorra/user_cas/README.md

 **Certification file path (.crt)**: If you don't want to validate the certificate (i.e. self-signed certificates) then leave this blank.
 Otherwise enter the path to the certificate (.crt) on your server, beginning at root level.

+**Use CAS proxy initialization**: If active, the CAS-Client is initialized as a proxy.
+Default off.
+Activate only, if you know what you’re doing.

 Basic
 -----